 Embark on a 4-hour private tour to Corinth, exploring the sites where St Paul preached, visiting ancient ruins, museums, temples, and the famous Corinth Canal.
 Customize your itinerary!

-- Attica - Journey through Attica to reach the renowned Corinth Canal.
-This land, with a 6,000-year history, is the birthplace of ideas and arts that have shaped Western civilization.
-Visiting Attica today offers a unique experience, allowing visitors to explore its rich history, including famous monuments and masterpieces from antiquity and the…
+- Attica - Travel through Attica to reach the renowned Corinth Canal.
+This journey through 6,000 years of history takes you to the birthplace of ideas and arts that have shaped Western civilization.
+Today, visiting Attica provides a unique experience, offering a “journey” through its rich history, including the opportunity to see famous monuments…

-- Piraeus - Pick-up is available from your accommodation in Athens or your cruise ship pier at Piraeus port.
+- Piraeus - Pick-up from your accommodation in Athens or your cruise ship pier at Piraeus port.
 Enjoy a drive along the coastal road of the Saronic Gulf, taking in the sights of the Piraeus and Athens riviera.

-Piraeus - It’s time to return to Athens or Piraeus port.
-Drop-off will be at the same location as pick-up.
+- Piraeus - It’s time to return to Athens or Piraeus port.
+You will be dropped off at the same location where you were picked up!
+End of our services.
+Thank you for choosing us for your tour in Greece!

 - Professional English speaking driver with historical and cultural expertise of Greece